-Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm ($\frac{1}{2}$ in) from the electrodes.
+Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm ( $\frac{1}{2}$ in) from the electrodes.

-To avoid damage to the cochlear implant:
+To avoid damaging the cochlear implant:

-- do not bend the electrode as the stiffening element inside is malleable and will deform. - leave the protective tube on the electrode until just before insertion
+- do not bend the electrode as the stylet is malleable and will deform. - leave the protective tube on the electrode until just before insertion.